Hear this Blog

 Many generations before David God chose Joseph from his eleven other brothers.
 Joseph’s brothers became jealous of him and planned to kill him but ended up selling him into slavery to an Egyptian.
 He was sold into slavery by his jealous brothers to an Egyptian official whose wife later tried to seduce him and when unable to do so accused him of attempted rape.
 Joseph spent many years in prison afterwards and was forgotten, but not by God.
 He interpreted dreams of Pharaoh’s staff that were in prison with him, but when one was released he forgot Joseph and never told Pharaoh about him as he had promised.
 So Joseph stayed in prison longer until Pharaoh had a dream and no one could interpret it.
 Then Pharaoh’s official remembered Joseph and that he could interpret dreams.
 Joseph was brought out of prison and after interpreting Pharaoh’s dream from God, he was given high authority in Egypt.
 Joseph prepared Egypt for the coming devastating drought and through that saved many lives.
 Those living in Egypt and the surrounding lands and nations, including his own family who eventually moved and settled in Egypt.
 God’s hand was in it all and worked it for good.
 Joseph could have given up and most likely doubted at times or resigned himself to prison, but through it all God was working His plan.
 God used what they meant for evil and turned it into good.
 Don’t give up or lose faith when things are very tough and long.
 God is there and working for your good.
 Ask Him to show you and He will.
 (Genesis 37:25-36, Genesis 45:5-8, Genesis 50:20-21, Galatians 6:9-10)

-Another example is the story of Sampson.
+Another example is the story of Samson.
 He married a Philistine woman.
 A woman from a pagan nation.
 God told the Israelites not to intermarry with the pagan nations.
 God was at work though to bring defeat to the Philistines.
 He used Samson in his marriage to the Philistine woman to destroy and defeat the Philistines.
 Gods ways are mysterious.
 He works in many ways we don’t realize and in many things we would not recognize Him in.
 We should just trust Him in all things.Ask Him for deeper trust in whatever situation we are dealing with everyday.
 (Judges 14:1-4)

 The nation of Israel was to bless the rest of the world.
 Showing the way to God to the world.
 Just like God chose us in Christ to be His children and to bless the world by showing the way and leading others to Him.
 God chose us from the beginning.
 He knew us before we even existed, every detail about us.
 He created us and longs to lead us into the abundant life He wants to give us through his son.
 He has good plans for us to give us hope and a future.
 (Jeremiah 29:11, Jeremiah 1:5, Psalm 139:13-18, Ephesians 1:4)